How to Build a Successful Two-Sided Marketplace

 This two-sided marketplace is developed for artists and art lovers.
 Creators upload images of their work, which can range from wall tapestries to phone cases.

 Bonanza is a seller-centric platform targeted at home businesses and entrepreneurs.
-The platform specializes in pre-owned clothes, accessories, and jewelry.
+The platform ranked #2 in the 2020 Sellers Choice Awards.
+Bonanza specializes in pre-owned clothes, accessories, and jewelry.
 It serves its trendy client base well by offering a smooth user experience, featuring secure login via Facebook or Google.

 For sellers, Bonanza also manages PPC advertising on Google and other buyer channels.
 This is a huge value add for small sellers.

-This two-sided marketplace was developed for pet owners.
+This two-sided marketplace was developed to connect dog parents with a nationwide network of dog lovers for hire, offering in-home dog boarding, dog sitting and dog walking.
 It includes a wide variety of pet-related services, including pet sitting, dog boarding, drop-in visits, and dog walks.

 Pet owners can open an account for free, while service providers pay $10-$35 for a background check.
 In return, they receive approximately 80% of the proceeds from every booking.
 Pet owners, meanwhile, pay a service fee of up to 7% on top of the sitter’s rate.

 One of the greatest examples of the business model, Etsy was one of the first to build a community around its niche market.
+This two-sided marketplace specializes in handmade items including clothes, accessories, jewelry, and home decor as well as ‘vintage’ items.
 Under the umbrella of home crafts, Etsy offers a wide range of offline activities, including workshops, lectures, and more.

 Etsy also stands out for the way in which it turns sellers into buyers, and vice versa.
 They leverage the idea that most craftspeople, even ones selling their goods online, prefer to buy from other craftspeople.
 Buyers and vendors intermingle, developing the platform and increasing Etsy’s bottom line.